Looking for souvenir ideas? These 10 classic keepsakes will ensure your holiday lives long in the memory…

 2. Snow globes souvenirs

 Snow globes may be the ultimate travel souvenir.
-Like a miniature world in a glass bubble, they’re especially great to buy in tropical destinations where there’s absolutely no snow, because nothing says ‘I just spent a week sunbathing in the Caribbean’ quite like a snow globe.
+Like a miniature world in a glass bubble, they’re especially great to buy in tropical destinations where there’s absolutely no snow, because nothing says ‘I just spent a week sunbathing in the Caribbean’ quite like a snow globe

-3. T-shirts souvenirs
+3. T-shirts as tourist souvenirs

 T-shirts are another classic souvenir choice.
 Who doesn’t love a good tourist tee?